PrefectHQ/prefect/docs/guides/automations.md

 4. Next, find the trigger type.
 In this case, use a flow completion.
 ![Trigger type](/img/guides/automation-triggers.png)

-5. Finally, create the actions that will be done once the triggered is hit.
-In this case, let's create a notification to be sent out to showcase the completion.
+5. Finally, create the actions for when the trigger is hit.
+In this case, create a notification to showcase the completion.
 ![Notification block in automation](/img/guides/notify-auto-block.png)

 6. Now the automation is ready to be triggered from a flow run completion.
 Run the file locally and see that the notification is sent to your inbox after the completion.
 It may take a few minutes for the notification to arrive.
 ![Final notification](/img/guides/final-automation.png)

+!!!
+Tip "No deployment created"
+    Keep in mind, you do not need to create a deployment to trigger your automation, where a state outcome of a local flow run helped trigger this notification block.
+You are not required to create a deployment to trigger a notification.
 Now that you've seen how to create an email notification from a flow run completion, see how to kick off a deployment run in response to an event.
 ## Event-based deployment automation
 Create an automation to kick off a deployment instead of a notification.
 Explore how to programmatically create this automation by taking advantage of Prefect's REST API.